MMIV-ML/ELMED219/setup.md

 We recommend installing Python via the [Anaconda Distribution](https://www.anaconda.com/download).
 Be sure to use the "Python 3.11.x" version.
 We will use the Conda Package Management System within the Anaconda Distribution.
 From the [documentation](https://conda.io/docs):
 > Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
 Conda quickly installs, runs and updates packages and their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.

-After the installation run `python --version` in a terminal window (in "Anaconda Prompt" if you are using Windows).
-If the output show "Python 3.8.x" (and "Anaconda") you are good to go.
+After the installation run `python --version` in a terminal window (e.g. in "Anaconda Prompt" if you are using Windows).
+If the output show "Python 3.11.x" (and "Anaconda") you are good to go.

 # Notes on Colab: